grapesrc/myscript/README.md

 # my porgramming language.
-## What this is?
-This is programming language

-This was made using Python
+## What's this?
+This project is my programming language.made in python.however,it have some bugs.so if you send Pull requests or a issue to this repository,I'm happy.Send a Pull requests or issue,please. :)

-## How do coding
+## How to coding?
 ![hello,world](hello.png)
 ### Hello,world!
 ```